senarvi/hydrolink-home-assistant/README.md

 ## Configuration

-Confguration is very simple.
+Configuration is very simple.
 You just need to provide your username and password to the Hydrolink API.

 ```yaml
 sensor: